Sub-Saharan Africa’s server capacity surged by 25.8% in 2024, according to a report from the Tony Blair Institute for Global Change.

 “This means that despite higher levels of STEM graduates, sub-Saharan Africa is not developing strong human-capital pipelines to compute roles.”

-Two changes are recommended by the report: an increase in edge computing – where data processing takes place on a device or local server, rather than a data centre – and more opportunities for the region’s skilled workforce within local compute ecosystems.
+Two changes are recommended by the report: an increase in edge computing – where data processing takes place on a device or local server, rather than in a data centre – and more opportunities for the region’s skilled workforce within local compute ecosystems.

 “Without these changes, the local talent pool is likely to seek opportunities elsewhere – and this could stymie the growth of the region’s access to compute.”